Hanked/watchedit/README.md

 Wachted It.

-Remember every film you've watched
+Remember every film I've watched
-Exchange film recommendations
+Would I recommend it?